Crime in Connecticut: Statistics

 The total offense rate in Connecticut is 1,718 offenses per 100,000 (as of 2021), considerably below the national rate of 2,329 per 100,000.
 The report also includes Crime Index statistics, used to compare across states, which is based on the rates of several crimes against persons (murder, rape, robbery, and aggravated assault), and several property crimes (burglary, larceny-theft, and motor vehicle theft).
 The Crime Index fell by 30 percent in Connecticut from 2012 to 2021, from 87,853 crimes to 61,070.

 Violent crime rates in Connecticut are at their lowest point since 1974.
 The rate is less than half the national rate: 167 per 100,000 residents in Connecticut, compared to a national rate of 396 per 100,000 residents.
 As of 2020, Connecticut has the fifth lowest rate of violent crime of U.S. states and territories, behind Maine, New Hampshire, Puerto Rico, and Vermont.
 And the rate of violent crime fell over 40 percent between 2012 and 2021 (from 289 to 167 per 100,000), whereas the national violent crime rate did not change significantly over that period.

 Property crimes have also fallen over the past decade.
 In 2010, 78,386 property crimes and 10,057 violent crimes, including 130 instances of murder and 583 instances of rape were reported.
 In 2015, property crimes had fallen slightly, to 73,703, and violent crimes had fallen significantly, to 7,925 violent crimes (a decline of 22%).
 The decline continued through 2017, as reported in Connecticut's Uniform Crime Report.
 According to the report, 8,186 violent crimes were committed, of which 105 were homicides, 831 were rapes, 2,819 were robberies and 4,431 were aggravated assaults.

 Notable incidents

 Notable events related to crime in Connecticut include:

 Cheshire home invasion murders

 The Cheshire home invasion murders of three people occurred on July 23, 2007.
 Jennifer Hawke-Petit and her two daughters were raped and murdered by the two invaders, Steven Hayes and Joshua Komisarjevsky.
 Hawke-Petit's husband, Dr. William Petit, was beaten unconscious but survived.
 The two perpetrators received death sentences in 2010 and 2012 respectively but were resentenced in 2015, when Connecticut abolished the death penalty.
 Steven Hayes was resentenced in 2016 to six life terms in prison.
 In 2017, Joshua Komisarjevsky and his lawyers filed a motion with the state Supreme Court for a new trial, claiming judicial errors during the pre-trial process.

+Silk family murders

+On June 10, 1999, Kelly Silk, a mother of 4 suffering from Postpartum depression, attacked her husband, Charles Silk, in his sleep, stabbing him to death, before attacking her 9-year-old daughter Jessica.
+Kelly then using gasoline from the lawn mower, set the residence on fire, that ended up killing her 3-year-old daughter, Jennifer and her 17- month old son, Jonah.
+Only two children would survive the murders, being Jessica and her brother Joshua.
+A legal battle would occur afterwards determining the custody of the children.